jameswilddev/maryland-game-engine-old/docs/architecture/database.md

 - Up to 255 bytes of UTF-8 encoded text (the value; cannot be empty).

 All tags' values default to the hexadecimal representation of the identifier they represent.

+## Colors

+A color is 24-bit and includes:

+- The identifier of the entity holding the color.
+- The identifier of the attribute.
+- A red channel intensity, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.
+- A green channel intensity, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.
+- A blue channel intensity, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.

+All colors' values default to 0, 0, 0 (black) when not set.